jay-joshy/allergyguide/content/contribute.md

 authors = ["Joshua Yu"]
 +++

 Thanks for checking us out!
-If you're interested in clinical allergy and immunology and would like to help out ...
+If you're interested in clinical allergy and immunology and would like to help out, connect with us (see the mail button at the bottom of the page).
-Connect with us through ...

 ## Contribution process